arthurzam/tattoo/systemd/README.md

    Here `300%` represents maximum load of 3 cores.
 You can do `1600%` for max 16 cores.
 For more info read `man 5 systemd.resource-control`.
 7. Copy the `manager.service` into `/etc/systemd/system/tattoo.service`
+8. (Optional) To use systemd socket activation, copy `manager.socket` into `/etc/systemd/system/tattoo.socket`, and enable it by running:
+   `systemctl enable tattoo.socket`.
+On first access to this socket, it wil auto start the manager.

 Open a shell in each container: